-The Speech Tree will re-open Monday, June 1st for Speech and Language, Occupational, and ABA therapy.
+The Speech Tree has reopened for Speech and Language, Occupational, and ABA therapy, as well as tutoring services.
 Our promise is to keep you and your child safe while continuing to provide quality and necessary therapy services.
 To accomplish this, we have changed the way we provide care at all of our therapy centers.

 We know you might still have concerns about returning to our physical clinic.
 You can rest assured that we will implement the following safeguards to minimize the exposure risks related to the Coronavirus (COVID-19) for our clients, caregivers and staff:

 1. Our waiting room will remain closed.

 2. Parents will be asked to remain in the car for the duration of the session.
 Parents can call the office to inform them of their arrival and to answer a health questionnaire.
 The treating therapist will meet your child at the car and bring them to the therapy room.
 (Therapist will be provided with gloves and mask).
 Your child will then be returned to your vehicle once the session is over.

 3. If necessary, one parent or guardian will be permitted to accompany your child to the therapy room.
 No siblings will be permitted in the building at this time.

 4. If a parent accompanies a child, they will be asked to sanitize their hands and to wear a mask prior to entering the office.
 If the parent does not have a mask, one will be provided.